The Secrets to Success at Insurance Jobs:

 Partners have more quality time together

 When both partners work 9-5 it might seem impossible to spend any quality time together that doesn’t involve housework or eating.
-When you both work from home, you can both spend more time together, even if it’s just for lunch and coffee breaks, or for the 27 extra minutes in the morning.
+When you both work from home, you can spend more time together, even if it’s just for lunch and coffee breaks, or for the 27 extra minutes in the morning.

 Offices have fewer expenses